 Most wireless network cards connect to an access point.
 However, some NICs can enable a peer-to-peer connection - ie they can talk to other compatible network cards that are within its range.
 This may be useful for small roaming workgroups of devices that do not require access to the LAN backbone.

 Wireless range extenders

 Wireless repeaters can improve or extend coverage of your network.
-They work by receiving your existing Wi-Fi signal and relaying your requests and responses back and forwards between your device and your main Wi-Fi router/access point.
+They work by receiving your existing Wi-Fi signal and relaying your requests and responses between your device and your main Wi-Fi router/access point.
 With a repeater, you can effectively double the range of your WLAN.

 Wireless bridges enable high-speed long-range outdoor links between buildings.
 Their range is typically up to 25 miles.
 They are based on line-of-sight, so physical obstacles such as railroads or bodies of water generally do not affect them.

 The different components need to be compatible for the WLAN to function correctly.
 This is possible because they comply with a set of wireless networking standards intended to enable devices from different manufacturers to work together.